wallacepreston/ohat/aws/cdk/README.md

    cdk deploy
    ```

-## Vercel Environment Variables

-You need to add the following environment variable to your Vercel project:

-- `LAMBDA_API_KEY`: The same secret key you used in the Lambda function environment variable

 ## How It Works

-1. The AWS Lambda function is triggered when a message is added to the SQS queue
+1. When a new message is added to the SQS queue, AWS automatically triggers the Lambda function
-2. The Lambda function makes an HTTP request to your Vercel app's API endpoint `/api/process-sqs`
+2. The Lambda function receives a batch of up to 10 messages from SQS
-3. The Vercel API endpoint processes the SQS messages by calling your `readInstructorCrawlMessages` function
+3. For each message, the Lambda sends an email using SendGrid
+4. Successfully processed messages are automatically deleted from the queue
+5. Failed messages are returned to the queue for automatic retry

 ## Security

-- Communication between Lambda and Vercel is secured with an API key
+- The SendGrid API key is securely stored as an environment variable in the Lambda function
-- Make sure to keep the `LAMBDA_API_KEY` secret and use a strong, unique key
+- Make sure to keep your `SENDGRID_API_KEY` secret and rotate it regularly
+- Email sending can be disabled by setting `SENDGRID_SEND_EMAILS_ENABLED=false`
+- In development, emails can be redirected to a test address by setting `SENDGRID_SEND_REAL_EMAILS=false`

 ## Customization